-- better understand and connect with our donors and patients; - build strong relationships with a variety of stakeholders, including our employees, suppliers, customers, shareholders, governments and the communities where we live and work; - attract, retain, develop and engage top talent to drive sustainable growth; and - $\cdot$ improve the quality of the decisions we make.
+- better understand and connect with our donors and patients: - build strong relationships with a variety of stakeholders, including our employees, suppliers, customers, shareholders, governments and the communities where we live and work; - attract, retain, develop and engage top talent to drive sustainable growth; and - · improve the quality of the decisions we make.

-CSL's global Diversity and Inclusion Policy is integral to our overall People and Culture Strategy and guides our investments as we continue to enhance the employee experience and meet the evolving needs of our organisation.
-Our Diversity and Inclusion Policy is available on CSL.com (We Are CSL > Corporate Governance > Core Policies).
+CSL's global Diversity, Equity and Inclusion Policy is integral to our overall People and Culture Strategy and guides our investments as we continue to enrich the employee experience and meet the evolving needs of our organisation.
+Our Diversity, Equity and Inclusion Policy is available on csl.com/we-are-csl/corporate-governance/core-policies.

-In accordance with the requirements of Australia's Workplace Gender Equality Act 2012 (Cth), CSL lodged its annual public report with the Workplace Gender Equality Agency.
-A link to this report can be found on CSL.com (Sustainability > Sustainable Workforce > Diversity, Equity and Inclusion).
+In accordance with the requirements of Australia's Workplace Gender Equality Act 2012, CSL published its annual public report with the Workplace Gender Equality Agency.
+A link to this report can be found on csl.com/sustainability/sustainable-workforce/diversity-equity-and-inclusion.